slavivanov/encharge-integrations-utilities/README.md

     - Always ask the user to map the output fields of this operation, even if there appear to be no output fields.

+  - `alwaysShowInputFields`: boolean

+    - Always show the user the input fields of this operation, even if there appear to be no output fields.

   - `helpDocs`: { url?: string, markdown?: string}

     - Help docs for the operation.
 If URL is set, it will be embedded via an iframe.
 Otherwise the markdown will be rendered.